apache/spark/README.md

 In order to use Airflow in Docker Compose or Kubernetes, you might need to use or build production images of Apache Airflow.
 The community provides two types of support for the production images:

-* We provide pre-build relesed version of production image in PyPI build from released sources of Apache Airflow - shortly after release.
+* We provide pre-build released version of production image in PyPI build from released sources of Apache Airflow - shortly after release.
 Those images are available in the DockerHub.
   You can pull those images via `docker pull apache/airflow:<VERSION>-pythonX.Y` - version is the version number (for example 1.10.11).
 Additionally `docker pull apache/airflow` will pull latest